Inspire, develop, and guide a winning organization.

 Featuring a chapter on bullshit, a handy chart of excuses for bad behavior, and Schwartz’s typically paradoxical blend of deep insight and pasta jokes, this book guides business leaders as they struggle to adapt their bureaucratic framework of ethics to the emerging landscape of the digital world.
 By the end of the book, business leaders will rethink what it takes to be an ethical organization.

 Mark Schwartz is an iconoclastic CIO and a playful crafter of ideas, an inveterate purveyor of lucubratory prose.
 He has been an IT leader in organizations small and large, public, private, and nonprofit.
-As the CIO of US Citizenship and Immigration Services, he provokes the federal government into adopting Agile and DevOps practices.
+As an Enterprise Strategist for Amazon Web Services, he uses his CIO experience to bring strategies to enterprises or enterprises to strategies, and bring both to the cloud.
+As the CIO of US Citizenship and Immigration Services, he provoked the federal government into adopting Agile and DevOps practices.
 He is pretty sure that when he was the CIO of Intrax Cultural Exchange he was the first person ever to use business intelligence and supply chain analytics to place au pairs with the right host families.
-Mark speaks frequently on innovation, bureaucratic implications of DevOps, and Agile processes in low-trust environments.
-With a computer science degree from Yale and an MBA from Wharton, Mark is either an expert on the business value of IT or just confused and much poorer.
+Mark speaks frequently on innovation, bureaucratic implications of DevOps, and using Agile processes in low-trust environments.
+With a BS in computer science from Yale, a master’s in philosophy from Yale, and an MBA from Wharton, Mark is either an expert on the business value of IT or else he just thinks about it a lot.

 Researcher and Bestselling Author of The Phoenix Project and The Unicorn Project